 Botox® (botulinum toxin type A) is a drug made from the same bacterium that causes food poisoning.
 Used in small doses, Botox injections can actually help alleviate some health problems and have been approved by the Food and Drug Administration (FDA) for certain disorders.
 However, Botox is currently not approved by the FDA for use in TMJ disorders.

-Results from recent clinical studies are inconclusive regarding the effectiveness of Botox for treatment of chronic TMJ disorders.
+Results from recent clinical studies are inconclusive regarding the effectiveness of Botox for the treatment of chronic TMJ disorders.
 Additional research is underway to learn how Botox specifically affects jaw muscles and their nerves.
 The findings will help determine if this drug may be useful in treating TMJ disorders.

 Irreversible treatments that have not been proven to be effective – and may make the problem worse – include orthodontics to change the bite; crown and bridgework to balance the bite; grinding down teeth to bring the bite into balance, called “occlusal adjustment”; and repositioning splints, also called orthotics, which permanently alter the bite.